Bug report #801

 Did you do something else?

-#3 Updated by horst-duester - almost 13 years ago
+#3 Updated by horst-duester - about 13 years ago

 Direct loading the layer via QGIS Postgis connection works for me too.